-Hey Mike, what is the SITKA I/O Services Dashboard and why would you use it so broadly?
+What is the SITKA I/O Services Dashboard and why would you use it so broadly?

 It is a one-stop command center for running, monitoring, and reviewing results of I/O Services jobs.
 It is powerful, lets you come away from viewing the long and somewhat tedious batch files, and gives you a tool for setting up jobs and monitoring them.
 A partner of Imagine, Sindex Financial Systems, wrote this dashboard management program for our I/O Services.

 Wait, what’s the problem with batch files?

 Some people like using commands like this:

 “%absPath%..\..\..\Bin\IOServiceClient.exe” -f %inpFile% -o %outFile% -ios %service% -log %logFile% -d